 Numerous major league sports and entertainment franchises operate around the globe.
 In recent years, we have seen athletes and franchises alike impacted by the involvement of organized crime and the results of random drug testing.
-While the majority of the world is aware of sports athletes, a lesser known breed of athlete is emerging from obscurity and garnering the attention of similar organized crime factions around the world.
+While the majority of the world is aware of sports athletes, a lesser-known breed of athlete is emerging from obscurity and garnering the attention of similarly organized crime factions around the world.
 This new “athlete” is the Professional Gamer”.

 At one time Video Game Competition was a small backroom event, but as software development has progressed and gaming has grown in popularity and reputation, current Gaming Tournaments can be very large, involve large cash prizes, and impact the developer’s brand and reputation.
 These events are now offered globally and are growing in frequency and attendance.